Elaine Wynn seeks formal end to her Wynn managerial role

 Mr Wynn, the original chairman and chief executive of the company, resigned from his posts in early 2018, amid allegations of sexual misconduct by him, against some female staff.
 He has denied any wrongdoing.
 He subsequently sold his shares in the business.

-At the Wednesday hearing, Ms Wynn reportedly told the control board that she would not be eligible for a board seat, even if she wished to have one.
+At the Wednesday hearing, Ms Wynn – who co-founded Wynn Resorts – reportedly told the control board that she would not be eligible for a board seat, even if she wished to have one.
 The Las Vegas Review-Journal newspaper said that the age limit for Wynn Resorts’ board members was 75.
 Ms Wynn is 78.

 Sep 10, 2020